NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 > types of whitespace *does* improve readability, so it's generally not a good
 > idea to forego it entirely, even though you can.

-# Process definitions

-Looking at the process, we can see several parts.
-The process block starts with its name, in this case `CONVERT_TO_UPPER_CASE`, followed by several sections:
-`publishDir`, `input`, `output` and `script`.

-> **Naming processes** <br>
-> A process can be named anything you like, but there exists a commonly used
-> convention to use UPPERCASE letters for processes.
-You do not have to follow
-> this if you don't want, but we do so here.

-Let's ignore the first for now and focus on the last three.
-The `input` and `output` sections are exactly what they sound like: inputs and outputs for this specific process.
-Notice that there is a difference between how the inputs and outputs are declared?
-The `output` is an explicit string (*i.e* surrounded by quotes), while the input is a variable named `file`.
-The reason for this is that processes are like functions, meaning they can have have varying inputs (and arguments in general).
-We'll get back to exactly how this works in just a moment.

-Let's move on to the first section: `publishDir`.
-What this does is tell Nextflow where the output of the process should be stored when it is finished;
-setting `mode` to `"copy"` just means that we want to copy the output files to the publishing directory, rather than using a symbolic link (which is the default).

-Now that we know the basics of processes, let's move on to the workflow definition!

 # Workflow definitions

 The workflow definition here has two parts, each doing an important job for any